-Vol. 1 No. 1: Indian Journal of Critical Disability Studies
+Vol. 1 No. 1 (2021): Indian Journal of Critical Disability Studies

 The Indian Journal of Critical Disability Studies (InJCDS) is an open-source, online, international peer-reviewed journal published twice a year.
 InJCDS focusses on bringing forth original research on disability issues that emerge from examining both the political and the personal aspects of individuals, collectives, and the systemic.
 InJCDS is interested in arguments against or in favour of the idea that both the universal and the specific are essential.
 InJCDS is especially keen on research highlighting the unavoidable intersectional dimensions of class, gender, caste, hemisphere (with a focus on south Asia), and technology in relation to disability.
 We encourage constant questioning of binaries, of categories, of foundational positions of others and ours.
-InJCDS is the journal of Critical Disability Studies in India (CDSI) society that was founded in 2012 and has been organising intensive reading sessions in and around universities since then.
+InJCDS is a journal that grew out of Critical Disability Studies in India (CDSI) group that was founded in 2012 and has been organising intensive reading sessions in and around universities since then.